andy64lol/4ndyOS/README.md

 👉 [4ndyOS Emulation](https://andy64lol.github.io/4ndyOS.github.io/index.html)

 ## All editions:
-- Core
+- Core:

 Our first OS to start looking computer-ish.
-- M4trix
+- M4trix:

 Our first OS,based on DOS.
-- DeepBlueOS
+- DeepBlueOS:

 Our attempt to create a ChromeOS-Android like OS
 ---